 Are Bananas Poisonous to Birds?

 No, bananas are not toxic to most birds – including cockatiels.
 They are entirely safe for them to eat in moderation.
-However, like fruits, they are somewhat high in sugar.
+However, like most fruits, they are somewhat high in sugar.
 Therefore, you shouldn’t provide them in high amounts.
+This is also why berries are preferred over other fruits for parrots.

 The peel is not toxic either – and you don’t have to worry about seeds because bananas don’t have them!